-The village hall is used by more than 40 groups and organisations all year round, run by a dedicated committee always looking to keep prices low and be as flexible as possible.
+The Village Hall is used by more than 40 groups and organisations all year round, run by a dedicated committee always looking to keep prices low and be as flexible as possible.

-1st Shotley Scout GroupA range of activities for boys and girls aged 5 3⁄4 to 14, every Tuesday 6pm - 9pm (term time) we currently have 45 children attending each week.
-A new explorer section starts in September for 14 -18 year olds.
-A first for the group in its fifty three years of running.
-Contact Jane Leach (Group Scout Leader) 787416
+1st Shotley Scout Group.
+A range of activities for boys and girls aged 5 3⁄4 to 14, every Tuesday 6pm - 9pm (term time).
+Contact: Jane Leach (Group Scout Leader) 787416

-Shotley Carpet Bowls.Village Hall Monday 1900 during Winter.
-Approximately 25 members.
+Shotley Carpet Bowls.
+Monday 1900 during Winter.
 Captain: Paul Catchpole.
-Contact: Maureen Williams : 788787.
+Contact: Maureen Williams 788787.

 Shotley Peninsula Local History Group.
-30 Members, Bi-Monthly, 2nd Tuesday, the Shipwreck.
+Bi-Monthly, 2nd Tuesday, the Shipwreck.
 Annual Subs £5, £2 per meeting.
-Mike Ayden: 788224.
+Contact: Mike Ayden 788224.

 Shotley Walking Club.
 One Sunday a month.
 Everyone welcome.
-Jill Nunn 787504
+Contact: Jill Nunn 787504

 Viking Forest Project.
 “To our children’s, children’s, children” formed 2002, affiliated to Green Light Trust.
 Golden Wood was acquired from Richard Wrinch, planted by volunteers including children from the school.
 Held in perpetuity as woodland and wildflower meadow.
-Contact: Ian Peters
+Contact: Ian Peters 787460

-Additional Clubs & Societies: Astronomy Group, Archery Club, Allotments Group, Book Exchange, Community Council, Community First Responders, Cribbage Club, Cricket Club, Community Shop Group, Dance Club, Drama Group, Darts Team, FOSS (Friends of Shotley School), Gardening Club, Homeworkers Lunch Club, Mothers Union, Netball Club, Peninsula Carers, Peninsula Swimming Club, Royal British Legion, Shotley Church Choir, Shotley Church Heritage 700 Club, Shotley Rose Bowls Club, Shotley Rangers F.C. (under 12s), Shotley Rose F.C., Shotley Social Club, Snooker Club, Shotley Walking Club, Shotley Peninsula Outdoor Club (SPOC), Whist Drive.
+Additional Clubs & Societies: Astronomy Group, Archery Club, Allotments Group, Book Exchange, Community Council, Community First Responders, Cribbage Club, Cricket Club, Community Shop Group, Dance Club, Drama Group, Darts Team, FOSS (Friends of Shotley School), Gardening Club, Homeworkers Lunch Club, Mothers Union, Netball Club, Peninsula Carers, Peninsula Swimming Club, Royal British Legion, Shotley Church Choir, Shotley Church Heritage 700 Club, Shotley Rose Bowls Club, Shotley Rangers F.C. (under 12s), Shotley Rose F.C., Shotley Social Club, Snooker Club, Shotley Peninsula Outdoor Club (SPOC), Whist Drive.